Azure/cortana-intelligence-customer360/README.md

 > Follow this [video][VID_EH_SCALE] for a detailed tutorial on scaling EventHub.

 ### 2. Azure Stream Analytics (ASA)
 Azure Stream Analytics jobs are building blocks for increasing stream data processing throughput.
 An analytic job includes **inputs, query, and output**.
 Analytic computing power is controlled by **Streaming Units (SU)**.
 Each streaming unit is approximately 1MB/second of throughput.
-Performance of the job depends on the number of **SU**, partition configuration of the inputes and the query of the job.
+Performance of the job depends on the number of **SU**, partition configuration of the inputs and the query of the job.
 ASA scales best if the data is **perfectly partitionable and embarrasingly parallel**.
-This [tutorial][TUT_SCALE_ASA] describes more about ASA scaling fpr throughput.
-The end goal of a predictive pipeline is Machine Learning (ML).
-ASA requires special attention when scaling for Machine Learning functions and jobs.
+This [tutorial][TUT_SCALE_ASA] describes more about ASA scaling for throughput.
+The end goal of a predictive pipeline is machine learning (ML).
+ASA requires special attention when scaling for machine learning functions and jobs.
 This [tutorial][TUT_SCALE_ASA_ML] discusses the best practices on how to achieve ASA ML scaling.
 Pricing details for **Standard SU** can be found below.

 |   USAGE   | PRICE   |
 |   :---:   | :---:   |